 New construction and Adaptive Reuse units must meet new construction standards under the applicable Georgia Energy Code requirements.
-All units or a sample of units in accordance with RESNET protocols shall be tested for duct and building envelope air leakage.
-See the Architectural Manual for additional requirements.

 Rehabilitation units are required to achieve a 20% improvement over existing conditions based upon pre-rehabilitation "duct leakage" and "dwelling unit air filtration" rates, or meet new construction standards for specified duct and envelope leakage rates.
 All projects must complete a "pre-rehab" duct leakage and dwelling air infiltration test to determine a baseline.
-To arrive at the pre-rehabilitation leakage rates, all units or a sampling of units in accordance with RESNET protocols shall be tested.
-The same units tested pre-rehabilitation shall be tested post-rehabilitation.
+To arrive at the pre-rehabilitation leakage rates, a sampling of units (that includes one of each unit type in its various configurations within the property) must have pre-rehabilitation duct leakage and dwelling unit air infiltration performance testing, utilizing RESNETapproved performance testing methodologies, conducted upon them prior to the rehabilitation of the property.